 After his leg got better from the hamstring injury, Klimkin skated in shows during the spring and summer of 2004, a standard choice for figure skaters which he had claimed in the past, turned necessity for him due to limited financial funding.
 According to unverified information, the Russian figure skating federation strongly insisted him to undergo surgery of the Achilles shortly after the 2004 Worlds.
-The only option offered was a discounted debridement and repair surgery at their contract supplier clinic CITO (a type of surgery where the damaged part of the Achilles is scraped off; the procedure requires a very lengthy and painful recovery period which can sometimes last over 12 months).
+The only option offered was a discounted debridement and repair surgery at their contract supplier clinic CITO (a type of surgery where the damaged part of the Achilles is scraped off; the procedure requires a very lengthy and painful recovery period which can sometimes last up to 12 months).

 A non-invasive arthroscopic surgery (at that time not offered in Russian clinics), which might have helped him recover faster and with much less pain, was completely out of the question.
 Fearing that the surgery might seriously derail his training progress and even jeopardize his career, Ilia allegedly wished to avoid it.

 His Achilles problems reached a critical state again in August 2004, to the point where it was discovered he could not continue training without surgery.
 The inflexible schedule of the hospital coupled with his tight financial situation and some trivial medical problems would delay the surgery by 3 months, forcing him to miss the entire 2004/2005 season.
 The state of the injury was so severe at that point that it was uncertain whether he would ever return to competition.

 “I could have also tried to have the surgery in Germany.
 But that was impossible at the time because my federation only referred me to the medical institute they were cooperating with.
 In any other country, the surgery would have been at my own expense, and I would have had to find the specialists.
 They could have recommended me someone but not a single doctor in Russia told me what could be done.